-Objectives for Reading in Form 1
+Objectives for Reading in Form 2

-- 1. understand the main points in simple longer texts. - 2. understand specific details and information in simple longer texts. - 3. guess the meaning of unfamiliar words from clues provided by other known words and by context - 4. use with some support familiar print and digital resources to check meaning. - 5. read and enjoy fiction / non-fiction and other suitable print and digital texts of interest.
+- 1. understand the main points in simple longer texts on a range of familiar topics. - 2. understand specific details and information in simple longer texts on a range of familiar topics. - 3. guess the meaning of unfamiliar words from clues provided by other known words and by context on a range of familiar topics. - 4. use independently familiar print and digital resources to check meaning. - 5. recognise with support the attitude or opinion of the writer in simple longer texts. - 6. read and enjoy fiction / non-fiction and other suitable print and digital texts of interest.